unimined/unimined/README.md

   * forge datagen
   * fabric datagen
   * quilt datagen
+* fix yarn on neoforge (these will probably be agents, possibly in separate projects and pulled like JarModAgent)
+  * inject remapper into ASMAPI
+  * reflection remapper (also for forge potentially, or in general).

 ## Recommended Setup
 1. take one of the versions from [testing](./testing)